 In summary, SOEs were the pivotal force behind China's rapid economic recovery in 2009 and 2010.
-During the most difficult and crucial period in early 2009 when China's total exports collapsed, SOEs in China borrowed more, invested more and produced more, which revived the private sector and generated a sharp and prompt recovery of aggregate demand.
+During the most difficult and crucial period in early 2009 when China's total exports collapsed, SOEs in China borrowed more, invested more, and produced more, which revived the private sector and generated a sharp and prompt recovery of aggregate demand.
+These findings naturally lead to the question of why SOEs could play such a critical role, given that SOEs are generally considered highly inefficient.
+We answer this question with a theoretical model developed in the next section.